-Next, with Parkbench, you don’t pay by the lead, or even by the impression.
-You pay a flat fee determined by the size of your market and the average sale price of a home in your community.
-Then, you can get as many leads and referrals as you want with the interviews you conduct and the connections you make.
-Also, there’s no cost for the coaching, training, or support you get on Parkbench; once you’re in the club, you’ve got access to all the tools you need to be successful.
+You pay a flat fee determined by the size of your market and the average selling price of a home in your community.
+Then you can get as many leads and referrals as you want with the interviews you conduct and the connections you make.
+Also, there’s no cost for the coaching, training, or support you get on Parkbench.
+Once you’re in the club, you’ve got access to all the tools you need to be successful.

-Finally, the connections you make on Parkbench have lasting effects and can result in multiple transactions, as opposed to other internet leads that may result in a single sale, but not much else.
-Think about how much time, money, and effort is required for “traditional” online lead generation.
-Wouldn’t you want those efforts to contribute to sales year after year instead of just one?
+Finally, the connections you make on Parkbench have lasting effects and can result in multiple transactions over the years (another major benefit of referrals), as opposed to other internet leads that may result in a single sale.

 How Parkbench Works: 4 Easy Steps to More Referrals